Start your workplace transformation today.

 Project director Steve Taylor explains “It was a real pleasure and very rewarding experience to work so closely with the team at Infrared Capital Partners and their Project Managers JAC.

-The entire project journey lasted approximately 12 months and involved a series of iterative and collaborative workshops with client stakeholders and PM team to really create a relevant and contextual design that was undeniably and uniquely InfraRed Capital Partners.
+The project journey lasted 12 months and involved a series of iterative and collaborative workshops with client stakeholders to really create a relevant and contextual design that was undeniably and uniquely InfraRed Capital Partners.

 We enjoyed every moment of what can only be described as an epic collaboration.
 It was a really enjoyable journey that we all shared.
 We are very proud to have designed and built a fantastic new home for their people that will support them for many years to come”.